jeff-hykin/better-cpp-syntax/README.md

 I love regular expressions, and I plan on actively maintaining this.

 ## So whats the deal with the built-in C++ stynax?
-The standard C++ sytax (for both Atom and VS Code) looks like a bunch of hacked-together solutions with no standards.
+There's missing keywords, misspelled keywords, there's copy-and-pasted patterns, duplicated logic, and groups that were matched but forgot to ever be tagged.
+The standard tagging for C++ (in for both Atom and VS Code) looks like a bunch of hacked-together solutions with no standards, it is very suprising.
 The regex and pattern matching is so complicated to read that I think nobody wants to change it.
-There's missing keywords, misspelled keywords, theres copy-and-pasted patterns everywhere, there's duplicated logic, there's groups that were matched but forgot to ever be tagged.

-I hope I will have the time to standardize it by having the .json files be generated completely by the ruby file.
-It will make the regex readable and prevent code duplication (which will make the code actually maintainable).
+I'm working on standardizing it by having the json files be generated completely by a ruby file.
+It makes the regex readable and get rid of the need to copy and paste patterns.

 ## Did you write all of this youself?
 No, absolutely not.
 This is only a modifcation of https://github.com/atom/language-c;